 Cosmetic procedures exist at an interesting intersection in our society.
 There are a lot of movements in our culture that aim to re-contextualize beauty, including the Body Positivity Movement.
 These movements serve an important purpose; a reduction in the importance of appearance in society can increase social mobility for those who may not want to conform to social standards of beauty.
-This cry for body positivity can make some wonder why you would get a cosmetic procedure in the first place; this post is a high-level attempt to reconcile body positivity with the agency to visit a Brand plavix for sale and cosmetic surgeon to complete cosmetic procedures.
+This cry for body positivity can make some wonder why you would get a cosmetic procedure in the first place; this post is a high-level attempt to reconcile body positivity with the agency to visit a highly qualified dermatologist and cosmetic surgeon to complete cosmetic procedures.

 The most obvious reason to get a cosmetic procedure is that you want to look different than you do; some facet of your body is unsatisfying to you, and presents an image that is contrary to your internalized vision of self.
 This can create cognitive dissonance and might lower your self-esteem.
 For dermatologists and cosmetic surgeons, it’s always important to keep a peculiar balance.
 There are times where a cosmetic procedure can be a perfect solution to a problem; they tend to be minimally invasive with high rates of success, and if the procedure makes a person feel more fulfilled, more comfortable in their own skin, performing the procedure acts as harm reduction.